ginobilinie/medSynthesis/README.md

      <br> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;simpleITK
      <br> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;numpy

-Steps to run the code:
+Steps to run the code (since the code is implemented as early as 2016, part of the codes are deprecated, you can refer to <a href='https://github.com/ginobilinie/medSynthesisV1'>our pytorch version</a> for new implementations):
 1. use readMedImg4CaffeCropNie4SingleS.py to extract patches (as limited annotated data can be acquired in medical image fields, we usually use patch as the training unit), and save as hdf5 format.
 2. modify the g_model.py if you want to do some changes to the architecture of the generator
 3. modify the d_model.py if you want to do some changes to the architecture of the discriminator